thrightguy/CloudToLocalLLM/README.md

 - **Advanced Model Management**: Performance optimization tools and analytics
 - **Priority Support**: Dedicated technical support and feature requests

-> For more details about upcoming premium features and their development status, see [PREMIUM_FEATURES.md](docs/PREMIUM_FEATURES.md)
+> For more details about upcoming premium features and their development status, see [Features Guide](docs/USER_DOCUMENTATION/FEATURES_GUIDE.md)

 ## 📋 Versioning Strategy